 In the early summer of 2014, Bozeman-based authors Kelsey K. Sather and Molly Caro May came together with a vision: to create a space where a literary community could be cultivated.
 They knew the writer's life can be isolating.
 They also knew how necessary community is to maintaining a vibrant writing practice.

-Molly had been teaching for five years in Bozeman, while Kelsey had recently returned to Montana after finishing graduate school and teaching writing in Utah.
+Molly had been teaching for five years in Bozeman, while Kelsey had recently returned to Montana after finishing graduate school and teaching writing at the University of Utah.
 As Thunderhead's mission statement makes clear, their primary goal in facilitating workshops and organizing community events is to provide fellow writers with opportunities to expand their craft.

 In essence, Thunderhead is about writers supporting writers.
 It is about providing a place to be heard and to listen.
 It is about celebrating the ancient art of storytelling, and the infinite ways we can continue to grow as artists of the written word.

 Kelsey was born and raised in the Bozeman.
 Her collection of essays about the Gallatin Valley’s local food system, Pulling Up Beets, earned her an MA in Environmental Humanities from the University of Utah and is available at the Country Bookshelf in Bozeman.

 Other essays by Kelsey have appeared in various journals and magazines and is forthcoming in the anthology Artist's Field Guide to the Greater Yellowstone Ecosystem.
 She currently works on a magical realism novel about humans' kinship with the wild.
 When Kelsey is not teaching or writing, she can be usually be found outside or in the kitchen.